GoreLab/Sorghum-HapMap/README.md

 ## **Evolutionary model:**

-  ### Defining  sorghum genome windows.-
+  ### Defining  sorghum genome windows:
   The midpoint distance between adjacent genes was calculated and a series of intervals that covered each chromosome from start to end were calculated.
 In total, the sorghum genome was divided into 34,028 fragments.
   Go to `Sorghum-HapMap/Evol_model/Windows/` for details.

+  ### Genetic diversity (Pi):
+  *average_pi_per_genewindow.py* - Average pi per window
+  *average_pi_per_window.bed* - Output, average pi per window

-  ### Recombination rates.-
+  ### Recombination rates:

   *FASTEPRR.R:* Wrappper to calculate rho across the genome in fixed windows
   *FASTEPRR_segments.R:* Wrapper to calculate rho across windows specified in a bed file
   *Recombination_Rates.Rmd:* R Notebook for plotting recombination rates across the chromosomes together with gene density

-  ### Genetic diversity (Pi).-

   ### GERP (Genomic evolutionary rate profiling).-

   ### TAU (SSW 20bp alignment between sorghum and maize).-